 Personal and academic student advising occurs within two broad programs: Preclinical Counseling and Career Counseling.
 However, our overall approach to advising is open, facilitative and flexible.
 The aim is to link students with faculty who have interest, knowledge and experience to best help students identify and achieve their goals.
 Thus, students are encouraged to seek out and get to know any faculty members who have relevant information.
 Our accessible and highly student-friendly faculty welcomes inquiry from and interaction with students.

 Support and Counseling for Underrepresented Students

 Based in the Office of Diversity Programs, faculty and students collaborate to create an environment that supports personal achievement and development of students and faculty from diverse backgrounds.
-Each year’s agenda starts with WUMP & Diversity Retreat course that is attended by all incoming students.
 Throughout the year, students and faculty organize and coordinate academic, cultural and social activities that promote multicultural awareness and sensitivity, that teach cultural competence and that celebrate diversity.

 Each third-year student selects a career faculty adviser who is a specialist in the field in which the student will be seeking a residency appointment.
-Career advisers have responsibility for reviewing the student’s choice for fourth-year electives and making appropriate recommendations for the structure and content of the elective year.
+Career advisers have responsibility for reviewing the student’s choices for fourth-year electives and making appropriate recommendations for the structure and content of the elective year.

 The Big Sib Program